DenseFuse: A Fusion Approach to Infrared and Visible Images: Proposed Fusion Method

 The pixel loss $L_p$ is calculated as,

 where $O$ and $I$ indicate the output and input images, respectively.
 It is the Euclidean distance between the output $O$ and the input $I$.

 The SSIM loss $L_{ssim}$ is obtained by Eq.\ref{Eq3},

 where $SSIM(\cdot)$ represents the structural similarity operation\cite{17} and it denotes the structural similarity of two images.
-Because the order of magnitude between pixel loss and SSIM loss is different, in training process, the $\lambda$ is set as 1, 10, 100 and 1000, respectively.
+Because there are three orders of magnitude difference between pixel loss and SSIM loss, in training phase, so the $\lambda$ is set as 1, 10, 100 and 1000, respectively.

+The aim of training phase is to train an autoencoder network(encoder, decoder) which has better feature exteraction and reconstruction ability.
+Due to the training data of infrared and visible images is insufficient, we use gray scale images of MS-COCO\cite{18} to train our model.

-We train our network using MS-COCO\cite{18} as input images which contains 80000 images and all of them are resized to $256\times256$ and RGB images are transformed to gray ones.
+In our training phase, we use visible images to train the weights of encoder and decoder.
+And we train our network using MS-COCO\cite{18} as input images which contains 80000 images and all of them are resized to $256\times256$ and transformed to gray scale images.
 Learning rate is set as $1\times 10^{-4}$.The batch size and epochs are 2 and 4, respectively.
-Our method is implemented with GTX 1080Ti and 64GB RAM.
+Our method was implemented with NVIDIA GTX 1080Ti GPU.
+And Tensorflow is utilized as the backend for the network architecture.
+The analysis of training phase will be introduced in Section \ref{sec:trainingana}.